srl-labs/sros-anysec-macsec-lab/README.md

 This lab is an ANYSec demo using Nokia SROS FP5 (https://www.nokia.com/networks/technologies/fp5/) vSIMs running at CLAB (https://containerlab.dev/).
 It combines ANYSec with MACSec and ilustrates ANYSec slicing for distinct services with multi-instance SR-ISIS and FLEX-Algo.

-It also provides a visiluazitation dashboard using a Telemetry stack with gNMIc, Prometheus and Grafana.
+It also provides a visualization dashboard using a Telemetry stack with gNMIc, Prometheus and Grafana.
-The automation uses Flask with python and gNMIc to start/stop traffic, enable/disable links and enable/disable ANYSec.
+For tests it was added an automation panel using Flask/Python and gNMIc to start/stop traffic, enable/disable links and enable/disable ANYSec.